lucian-1/excel-to-json/README.md

 # excel-to-json
-Tool for excel to json;
+Tool for excel to json

 ## Usage
->If you have not installed Python or not use python2;
+>If you have not installed Python or not use python2
->Is better to use virtualenv ;
+>Is better to use virtualenv
 >[virtualenv](https://github.com/pypa/virtualenv)

-Rename the excel file to 'toJson.xls';
+Rename the excel file to 'toJson.xls'
 rename.sh
  `#!/bin/bash
  a = ls |grep $'.xls';